Boom, bust and recovery: Recent trends in inward FDI flows to Canada

 As with global inward FDI flows, the recovery in FDI flows to Canada in the post-recession years has been relatively slow.
 Nevertheless, there has been a clear upward trend for the past four consecutive years, and Canada has performed strongly relative to other G-7 economies.

-For more information, visit Foreign Affairs, Trade and Development Canada’s Office of the Chief Economist.
+For more information, visit Global Affairs Canada’s Office of the Chief Economist.

 - Date Modified: